ConPaaS-team/conpaas/docs/userguide.rst

 The Monitoring
 --------------

-Galera Cluster User Interface provides a sophisticated mechanism to monitor the Service.
+MySQL Galera User Interface provides a sophisticated mechanism to monitor the Service.
 The user interface, in the frontend, shows a monitoring control, called “Performance Monitor”, that can be used to monitor a large cluster's behaviour.
 It interacts with “Ganglia”, “Galera” and “MySQL” to obtain various kinds of information.
 Thus, Performance Monitor provides a solution for maintaining control and visibility of all nodes, with a monitoring dynamic data every few seconds.
 It consists of three main components.
 The first one, named “Cluster usage” is in charge of identifing and monitoring SQL queries.
 This will let you know in advance about any overload of the resources.
 You will also be able to spot usage trends over time so as to get insights on when you need to  add new nodes, serving the MySQL database.
 In the second control, you see an overview of the cluster’s performance, with a table detailing the load, memory usage, CPU utilization, and network traffic for each node of the cluster.
 Users can use these informations in order to detect problems in their applications.
 These metrics are taken from the Ganglia monitoring system.
 In the worst case, metrics are collected at 30-second intervals, because this is the time required by Ganglia, for sensing of these metrics.
 The table displays the resource utilization across all nodes, and highlight the parameters which suggest an abnormality.
 For example if CPU utilization is high, or free memory is very low it is shown.
 This may mean that processes on this node will start to slow down, and that it may be time to add additional nodes to the cluster.
 On the other hand this may alarm of a malfunction on the specific node.
 In this last case, in a multimaster system, it may be a good idea to kill the node and replace it with another one.
 The monitoring system simplifys also this kind of operations through buttons which allows to directly kill a specific node.
 Keep in mind, however, that high CPU utilization may not necessarily affect application performance.
 The last section "Galera Mean Misalignment" draws a realtime [1-sec delay] measure of the mean misalignment accross the nodes.
 This information is derived by Galera metrics about the average length of the receive queue since the most recent status query.
 If this value is noticeably larger than zero, the nodes are likely to be overloaded, and cannot apply the writesets as quickly as they arrive, resulting in replication throttling.

 The Scalarix key-value store service
 ====================================